If you have thought about becoming a Pilates instructor but never quite knew how to go about it, you have come to the right place.

 |Check Fletcher Pilates Pricing

 Is Life As A Pilates Instructor The Right Job For You?

-So, the first thing I want to look at is a pretty important question.
+So, I first want to look at a pretty important question.
 If you become a Pilates instructor, is it really the right calling for you?
-I mean, you might have taken a couple of classes, or just seen people using Pilates as a form of training at your local gym.
+I mean, you might have taken a couple of classes or just seen people using Pilates as a form of training at your local gym.

 Well, there are a few questions that you can ask yourself to provide some guidance.
 And it’s good to take part in an exercise like this before you start an expensive certification and then find you don’t actually like it that much.

-If you already work in the world of fitness, some of these questions might be redundant, but for those looking to start out, many are relevant.
+If you already work in the fitness world, some of these questions might be redundant, but many are relevant for those looking to start out.
 And these questions are:

 - Are you passionate about fitness?